Ohm's Law Calculator

 The Formula

-Ohm's Law states that the current through a conductor between two points is directly proportional to the voltage across the two points, with resistance as the constant of proportionality.
-Power is the rate at which electrical energy is converted to heat, light, or mechanical work.
-Together these give a family of twelve formulas covering every pair of knowns.
+Ohm's Law states the current through a conductor between two points is directly proportional to the voltage across the two points, with resistance as the constant of proportionality (V = IR).
+Power is the rate at which electrical energy is converted to heat, light, or mechanical work (P = VI).
+Together they generate twelve formulas — the Ohm's Law wheel — covering every pair of known values.
+Strict V=IR holds only for ohmic (linear) materials; diodes, LEDs, semiconductors, and reactive AC loads need impedance and power-factor adjustments.

 V = I × R | I = V ÷ R | R = V ÷ I | P = V × I = I² × R = V² ÷ R